A fundamental derivation of two Boris solvers and the Ge-Marsden theorem: Conclusions and future directions

 \section{Conclusions and future directions}

 \la{con}

-In this work, two Boris solvers are derived from two fundamental magnetic PV and VV integrators.
+In this work, two Boris solvers are derived from two fundamental magnetic field integrators M2b and M2a.
 This derivation demonstrated the underlying unity among all second-order explicit algorithms, from symplectic, magnetic to Boris integrators.
-There is no need to tinker and adjust various finite-difference schemes; there are only two fundamental algorithms in all cases, from which higher order schemes can be systematically constructed.
+There is no need to tinker with various finite-difference schemes or concoct {\it ad hoc} adjustments.
+There are only two fundamental algorithms in all cases, from which higher order schemes can be systematically constructed.

-By deriving two on-orbit Boris solvers from two energy conserving PV and VV integrators, this work revealed one particular mechanism of satisfying the Ge-Marsden\cite{ge88} theorem: the deliberate introduction of phase errors to force the trajectory onto the correct orbit.
-The two Boris solvers are therefore examples {\it par excellence} for illustrating the Ge-Marsden theorem.
+As shown in the Introduction, a constant force, including that from a constant electric field, can be exactly integrated by a second-order algorithm.
+Therefore, for a constant electric and magnetic field, cycloid fitting, as shown by Buneman solver\cite{bun67}, remains just fitting the gyro-circle.
+The added electric field can be easily accounted for by splitting\cite{bor70,kna15}.

-Boris originally suggested\cite{bor70,sto02} the $\tan(\alpha)/\alpha$ modification, which is replacing $\ta/2$ by $\tan(\ta/2)$, so that his solver's phase would be correct following (\ref{tsin}) and (\ref{tcos}) in the reverse order.
-However, this work showed that such a modification would simply revert B1 back to PV, losing large $\dt$ stability and going off the gyro-circle.
+Boris originally suggested\cite{bor70,sto02} the $\tan(\alpha)/\alpha$ modification, which is to replace $\ta/2$ by $\tan(\ta/2)$, so that his solver's phase would be correct by retracing (\ref{tsin}) and (\ref{tcos}) in the reverse order.
+However, this work showed that such a modification would simply revert B2b back to M2b, losing large $\dt$ stability and going off the gyro-circle.

-A systematic comparison of all these algorithms with non-constant electric and magnetic fields, or in a relativistic setting\cite{rip18}, would be an extremely important follow up to this work.